 Coronavirus and Allerdale's waste collection services

-We encourage home composting as an alternative option while this suspension is place.
+We also encourage home composting as an alternative option to a garden waste collection.
 One option is to use a compost bin which can be purchased at a reduced cost.

 Disposing of potentially infected waste